 #2 – Because you can “SEO” (that is, search engine optimize) your site to target phrases that describe your products and services.
 If done correctly (shameless plug here… ask us how we can help!), your prospects will find you in search engines when they perform a query for those same terms.

 #1 – Because it’s 2010!
 What are you waiting for?

 The best time to optimize a site for search engine visibility is before it’s built.
 There are many design factors that affect whether your site will rank well on Google or Bing.
 Several of these elements should be considered when the site is planned — not after the fact.

-If you’re considering finally taking the online plunge, contact me at The Online Strategy House.
-I’ll work with your design and development teams to ensure that it’ll help you get the online visibility to reach your goals.
+If you’re considering finally taking the online plunge, contact us at The Online Strategy House.
+We’ll work with your design and development teams to ensure that you get the online visibility to reach your goals.